Patriots-Chiefs, Saints-Rams in conference championships

 It’s the first time in the Super Bowl era that the NFL’s top four scoring offenses all reached the conference championships.

 But New Orleans’ defense played a crucial role in its 20-14 win over Philadelphia in the divisional round on Sunday.
-Marshon Lattimore had two interceptions, including one on the Eagles’ final drive.
+Marshon Lattimore had two interceptions, including one on the Eagles’ final drive, and the Saints erased an early 14-0 deficit.

+“We were real calm and poised and we knew we were going to get things done,” Brees said.

 Los Angeles advanced by powering its way to a 30-22 win against Dallas on Saturday.
 C.J.
 Anderson had 123 yards and two touchdowns on the ground, and Todd Gurley rushed for 115 more yards and another TD.